spree/spree/guides/content/developer/deployment/deployment_tips.markdown

 The recommended approach for handling static assets is to allow your web server to handle serving these files.
-If you want to follow this approach just make sure that it’s configured properly in the `config/environments/production.rb` of your Rails app.
+If you want to follow this approach just make sure that it's configured properly in the `config/environments/production.rb` of your Rails app.

 ```ruby
  config.serve_static_assets = false
 ```
 ***
-This is the default setting of Rails so it’s also fine if this setting is missing or commented out.
+This is the default setting of Rails so it's also fine if this setting is missing or commented out.
 ***

 The following is an example of how to configure Apache so that its document root is pointing to the `public` folder.